-Risk Our response to the risk Key observations communicated to the Audit Committee Recoverabilityofloansreceivablefromgroupcompanies (31 December 2022- €610.0m, 31 December 2021- €600.6m)andaccruedinterest income (31 December2022- €7.5m, 31 December2021- €5.9m)Refer to Accounting policies in Note 3 of the Financial Statements (pages 30 to 32); and Note 9,10 and 13 of the Financial Statements (page 35 to 37). design of controls over the company's process for recording, reporting and assessing the recoverability of intercompany loans receivable and related accrued interest receivable.
-We obtained management's assessment of the recoverability of loans receivable from group companies together with the associated accrued interest income and agreed it to underlying documentation.
-This included validation of assumptions and consideration of any contradictory We concur with the Directors' assessment that all loans remain recoverable.
-We have identified a difference from our procedures on expected credit losses regarding the non- recognition of a provision of $\notin 0.4m$ (2021: $\notin 0.4m$).
-As this is considered immaterial by management and those charged with governance the difference has remained on our schedule of unadjusted The company's ability to service and redeem Eurobonds depends upon the parent and sister companies' ability to service and repay the intercompany loan receivables and accrued interest income balances.
+Recoverability of loans receivable In response to the identified risk, from group companies December 2023 - €624.0m.
+31 procedures: 2022 December €617.5m) including accrued interest income (31 December 2023 - €0.2m, 31 December 2022 - €7.5m).

+Refer to Accounting policies in Note 3 of the Financial Statements (pages 29 to 31): and Note 9.10 and 14 of the Financial Statements (page 37 to 38).

+The company's ability to service and redeem Eurobonds depends upon the parent and sister companies' ability to service and repay the intercompany loan receivables and accrued interest income balances.
 The valuation of these balances was the most significant assessed risk of material misstatement.

+Management has concluded that the intercompany balance is recoverable based on the underlying financial performance and position of HELLENiQ ENERGY Holdings S.A.

+The risk is similar in the current year due to the quantum of group debt repayments due within the going concern period.

+(31 we performed the following

+- We obtained an understanding and evaluated the design of controls over the company's process for recording. reporting and assessing the recoverability of intercompany loans receivable and related accrued interest receivable. - We obtained management's assessment of the recoverability of loans receivable from group companies together with the associated accrued interest income and agreed it to underlying documentation.
+This included validation of assumptions and consideration of any contradictory evidence. - We performed a circularisation procedure to confirm the outstanding balances with counterparties. - We have obtained evidence to support the financial position and performance of the entities from whom the intercompany receivable is recoverable. - We have considered this evidence independently of management, applying appropriate challenge, in order to conclude whether or not management's assessment that this balance is

+We concur with the Directors' assessment that all loans remain recoverable.

-Management has concluded that the intercompany balance is recoverable based on the underlying financial performance and position of position and performance of the entities from whom the intercompany receivable is recoverable. differences.
-We have identified a difference from our procedures on expected credit losses regarding the non- recognition of a provision of €0.4m (2021: $€0.4m$).
+We have identified a difference from our procedures on expected credit losses regarding the nonrecognition of a provision of €0.4m (2022: €0.4m).
 As this is considered immaterial by management and those charged with governance the difference has remained on our schedule of unadjusted differences.

-We have concluded that the disclosures in respect of the recoverability of
+We have concluded that the disclosures in respect of the recoverability of intercompany loan receivables in the financial statements are appropriate.

-Risk Our response to the risk Key observations communicated to the Audit Committee HELLENiQ ENERGY We confirmed through assessment of the Group's intercompany loan Holdings S.A. financial position (as discussed in respect of going concern earlier in our report) that the Group has the receivables in the financial statements are appropriate.
-The risk is similar in the current year due to the quantum of group debt ability to support repayment of the company's external debt in line with the scheduled maturity dates. repayments due for repayment within the going concern period.
+Risk Our response to the risk Key observations communicated to the Audit Committee recoverable, is reasonable.
+This process has included examination of evidence to support the fact pattern of past repayments, assessment of the latest financial position of each counterparty, payments received after the balance sheet date and calculation of any expected credit losses.
+The latest financial position relates to the actual results as of 31 December 2023 and the forecasts to 30 June 2025.
+We confirmed through assessment of the Group's financial position (as discussed in respect of going concern earlier in our report) that the Group has the ability to support repayment of the company's external debt in line with the scheduled maturity dates.
 We have read the financial statement disclosures with respect to the description of applicable accounting policies, identification of critical accounting estimates and also the notes to the financial statements and confirmed that they are in line with required disclosures and adequately documented.